 Helping local Charities is equally important to the Lord Warden Lodge as every other Lodge in Masonry.

 We continue each year to try and better our previous donations, we are still donating even in the closed season.
-July saw nearly £1000 donated to three Charities, Digby Donnelly, Ellice’s Wish to Walk and Breast Cancer UK.
+The latest Covid-19 outbreak has seen the Lodge support a local food bank, more of this on our news page.

 Freemasonry in the UK helps many Charities, to find out more about that work and the donations made, please follow the link to the United Grand Lodge of England/Giving.